schrimy/bookmarks-visualiser/README.md

 ## ToDo

-* make the reading bookmarks from appData work for firefox aswell as chrome at least
+* make sure paths set for reading browser local files works when deployed
 * implement a more usuable interface for smaller screens
 * general styling updates